Azure Cache for Redis

-Azure Cache for Redis can also be used as an in-memory data structure store, distributed non-relational database, and message broker.
+Azure Cache for Redis can be used as a distributed data cache, a session store, and a message broker.
 Application performance is improved by taking advantage of the low-latency, high-throughput performance of the Redis engine.

-There are many common patterns where Azure Cache for Redis is used to support application architecture or to improve application performance.
+Azure Cache for Redis improves application performance by supporting common application architecture patterns.
 Some of the most common include the following:

 Azure Cache for Redis offerings

 Azure Cache for Redis is available in the following tiers:

 |Basic||A single node cache.
 This tier supports multiple memory sizes (250 MB - 53 GB)and is ideal for development/test and non-critical workloads.
 The Basic tier has no service-level agreement (SLA)|

 |Standard||A replicated cache in a two-node, primary/secondary, configuration managed by Azure with a high-availability SLA (99.9%)|

 |Premium||The Premium tier is the Enterprise-ready tier.
 Premium tier Caches support more features and have higher throughput with lower latencies.
 Caches in the Premium tier are deployed on more powerful hardware providing better performance compared to the Basic or Standard Tier.
 This advantage means the throughput for a cache of the same size will be higher in Premium compared to Standard tier.|